 Example 1 Make 3 equal groups from 18 counters.
 Sketch the situation.
 Write a division sentence.
-What does the quotient tell?
-Solution Thinking 18 counters into 3 equal groups $18 \div 3 = 6$ I took out 18 counters, and separated them into 3 equal groups.
+What does the guotient tell?

+18 counters into 3 equal groups

+I took out 18 counters, and separated them into 3 equal groups.
 I drew 3 circles for the 3 groups.
 Then, I drew 6 counters in each circle.
 I wrote the division sentenc.
 The quotient, which is 6, tells the number of counters in each group.

 Example 2 Jigme made some equal groups out of 12 apples.
 There are 4 apples in each group.
 Write a division sentence for this.
 What does each number in the sentence tell?

-Solution Thinking 12 ÷ 4 = 3 E know that in this situation, the quotient will be the number of groups.
-12 is the total number of apples.4 is the size of each group.3 is the number of equal groups.
+12 is the total number of apples.
+4 is the size of each group.
+3 is the number of equal groups.

+I know that in this situation, the quotient will be the number of groups.

 I took out 12 counters.
 Since I know the group size, I made a group of 4 counters.

 Then, I made another group of 4.
 Then, I could make a third group of 4.
 So, now there are 3 such groups.